rails/rails/guides/source/form_helpers.md

 ```

 You can also pass an `:index` option directly to helpers such as `text_field`,
-but it is usually less repetitive to specify this at the form builder level
+but it is usually less repetitive to specify this at the form builder level than
-than on individual input fields.
+on individual input fields.

-Speaking generally, the final input name will be a concatenation of the name
+The final input name is generally a concatenation of the name given to
-given to `fields_for` / `form_with`, the `:index` option value, and the name of
+`fields_for` / `form_with`, the `:index` option value, and the name of the
-the attribute.
+attribute, `person_address_primary_23_city` in the above example.

-Lastly, as a shortcut, instead of specifying an ID for `:index` (e.g.
+Lastly, instead of specifying an ID for `:index` (e.g. `index: address.id`), you
-`index: address.id`), you can append `"[]"` to the given name.
+can append `"[]"` to the given name, as a shorthand.
 For example:

 ```erb
 <%= fields_for 'person[address][primary][]', address do |address_form| %>